 Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 Pre-race stress is a formidable opponent for many triathletes.
-If not managed well, it can have a negative impact on your performance, whether you are participating in a Sprint, Olympic, or Ironman event.
+Poorly managed, it can have a negative impact on your performance, whether you are competing in a Sprint, Olympic, or Ironman event.

 1. Plan Your Preparation